Notes, Disclaimers, etc in Part One

 arms.

 She smiled.
-Knowing her husband, and herself, she doubted they would go
+Knowing her husband, and herself, she doubted they

 right to sleep, but there was no need to add to temptation.